Kotlia/ItemSlotMachine/README.md

 <h3>Features</h3>
 <ul>
 	<li>Vault is an optional dependency</li>
-	<li>You can create and manage own slot machine designs (default design is included)</li>
+	<li>You can create and manage your own slot machine designs (a default design is included)</li>
-	<li>Template for creating slot machine configs which doesn't have to be reloaded</li>
+	<li>Template for creating slot machine configs which don't have to be reloaded</li>
 	<li>You can build an infinite number of slot machines</li>
 	<li>Many commands for managing slot machines</li>
 	<li>Every slot machine has its own config file</li>